pypa/pipx/docs/troubleshooting.md

 python3 -m pip install <problem-package>
 ```

-If installation into this "virtual environment" using pip fails, then it's most
+If installation into this "virtual environment" using pip fails, then it's
-probably that the problem is with the package or your host system.
+likely that the problem is with the package or your host system.

 To clean up after this experiment: